September 22, 2025 12:48 pm

 1. The Birth of God Re

 The ancient Egyptians developed a belief that the sun was the creator deity and that it was in command of life and death as it rose and set.
-However, it was thought that mother nature gave birth to the Sun, hence its birthday was significant, and it was treated as the most important day of all time!
+However, they thought mother nature gave birth to the Sun, hence its birthday was significant, and they treated it as the most important day of all time!
+The ancient Egyptians planned to spend that day in the expansive temple courtyard, where they sang and danced, so they set out early in the morning to the temples with offerings and treats.
+The sun chanting continues all day long until sundown, at which point they return home and enjoy a sumptuous dinner before retiring for the night.
+They held this ceremony in the principal temples of every city in Egypt.

 2. The Birth of God Horus